hyperledger-labs/splice/cluster/images/docs/src/app_dev/topology.rst

 ###########

 * **high-throughput apps (> 1 tx/s and < 100 tx/s)**: providers of high-throughput apps (> 1 tx/s on
-  average) should run their own domain, and only use the CN Public Domain for interacting with other apps (e.g., settling payments in CC).
+  average) should run their own domain, and only use the CN Global Domain for interacting with other apps (e.g., settling payments in CC).
 This requires:

   * the app Daml package to be split into two packages:

-    * The **app integration Daml package** contains all contracts that are used to interact with other apps (e.g. CC) on the CN Public Domain.
+    * The **app integration Daml package** contains all contracts that are used to interact with other apps (e.g. CC) on the CN Global Domain.
     * The **app workflow Daml package** should contain the contracts for which the high transaction throughput is required.
 They are expected to be hosted on the app provider's domain.
 They also create contracts from the app integration Daml package at a low volume.
-These contracts are then transferred between the provider's domain and the CN Public domain as required to advance the workflow.
+These contracts are then transferred between the provider's domain and the CN global domain as required to advance the workflow.

   * the app backend and app UI must manage the transfer of contracts between